JetBrains/Qodana/topics/qodana-intellij-docker-readme.md

            jetbrains/qodana
    ```

-  where `source-directory` and `output-directory` are full paths to, respectively, the project source code directory and the analysis results directory.
+  where `source-directory` and `output-directory` are full paths to, respectively, the project source code directory and the [analysis results directory](qodana-intellij-output.md#Basic+output).

-  The output of `output-directory` is described [here](qodana-intellij-output.md#Basic+output).
-Consider using [fail-threshold](qodana-yaml.md#Fail+threshold) to make the build fail on a certain number of problems reached.
+ Consider using a [fail threshold](qodana-yaml.md#Fail+threshold) to make the build fail when a certain number of problems is reached.
 [Running as non-root](qodana-intellij-docker-techs.md#Run+as+non-root) is also supported.

 - Example for GitHub Workflow (`.github/workflows/qodana.yml`):